 On its free web hosting package, Heliohost offers 1GB disk space with unlimited bandwidth and Cpanel for management which includes Softaculous.
 You also have the option to choose either PostgreSQL and SQLite.

-FreeSQLdatabase offers 1 database per user with 5 MB.
-Users have the option to choose from multiple locations to host their database.
-For extended functionalities, you can upgrade the free version to paid for $21 annually.
-With an easy to use web control panel, FreeSQLdatabase looks promising.
+FreeDB offers 1 database per user with 100 MB.
+For extended functionalities, you can upgrade the free version to premium for $5/month.
+With free phpMyAdmin panel and support FreeDB looks promising.

 FreeMySQLHosting is probably run by the same folks as FreeSQLdatabase because the only thing that differs is the domain name and the landing page.
 They probably share the same user database.

 4. AWS Free Tier with RDS

 The AWS free Tier service is available to new customers for one year.
 It includes the Amazon Relational Database Service (RDS) in a db.t2.micro Instance, 20GB of Storage, and 20GB for Backups each month.